 It affects about 10% of cats diagnosed with diabetes and usually develops after a few months of untreated diabetes.
-Diabetic neuropathy typically affects the femoral nerve, causing weakness of the legs and something called a plantigrade gait.
+Diabetic neuropathy typically affects the femoral nerve (a major nerve in the leg), causing weakness of the legs and something called a plantigrade gait.
 You and I have a plantigrade gait—we walk on the soles of our feet.
 Cats usually walk on their toes.
 When they have diabetic neuropathy, cats often walk on their hocks or heels.
 Cats with this type of gait look a bit like rabbits—they just don’t hop.

 Diabetic neuropathy is usually reversible with glycemic control through insulin therapy, diet, and healthy lifestyle.

-Diabetic cats, particularly skinny ones, are at risk of developing ketoacidosis, which occurs when the body is starved of insulin, can’t metabolize glucose, and starts breaking down fat for fuel.
-Instead of doing this at a normal rate, the body breaks down fat too quickly, releasing a rush of ketones into the blood.
+Diabetic cats are at risk of developing diabetic ketoacidosis (DKA), which occurs when the body is starved of insulin, can’t metabolize glucose, and starts breaking down fat for fuel.
+Instead of doing this at a normal rate, the body breaks down fat too quickly, releasing a rush of substances called ketones into the blood.
 The ketones overwhelm the blood, making it acidic and toxic.

-Signs that your cat is in a state of ketoacidosis include fruity or acetone-scented breath, lethargy, loss of appetite, and vomiting.
-Diabetic ketoacidosis may occur when you miss a dose of insulin, let your cat remain hyperglycemic (have high blood sugar) for too long, or when your cat has a serious illness or infection.
-Ketoacidosis is a serious, life-threatening complication that demands a rush visit to the veterinarian.
+Signs that your cat is in a state of DKA include fruity or acetone-scented breath, lethargy, loss of appetite, and vomiting.
+DKA may occur when you miss a dose of insulin, let your cat remain hyperglycemic (have high blood sugar) for too long, or when your cat has a serious illness or infection.
+It is a serious, life-threatening complication that demands a rush visit to the veterinarian.

 What causes feline diabetes?

-Type 1 diabetes, which is, again, rare in cats, involves an inappropriate immune response to the pancreatic beta cells that initiate insulin release.
+Type 1 diabetes, which is rare in cats, involves an inappropriate immune response to the pancreatic beta cells that initiate insulin release.